akshayel/web365/README.md

 __Day 9__ - Learned about the different types of CSS selectors.

 __Day 10__ - Learned about psuedo classes and psuedo elements today.

+__Day 11__ - Learned about borders and boxes.
+Learned how to use border radius to create interesting shapes.